cbonoz/fevm22/README.md

 Users create data pages which are purchase pages for secured IPFS datasets.

-If a bad or inaccurate dataset is uploaded and sold, the
+DataMarket is self-governing.
+If a bad or inaccurate dataset is uploaded and sold, a purchaser or potential purchaser can flag the dataset as being fraudulent.
+The dataset page is locked

 To ensure that the data provides user satisfaction, the user is only paid out from the contract after 3 non-flagged successful sales, and each sale after that.
+This is done automatically via logic tied to the `purchaseData` contract method

-The dataset cannot be modified after it is posted, but can be marked as inactive.
-A new page should be created.
+Each dataset cannot be modified after it is posted, but the price can be updated by the owner and it can be marked as inactive.
+A new page should be created if a dataset needs to be changed - this protects the mutability and trust of existing pages.

 Using FEVM smart contracts, Datamarket can:
-1. Enable an immutable, append-only, history of interactions with given datasets.
+1. Enable an immutable, append-only, history of interactions against DataMarket smartcontracts.
-2. Create a permission framework (optional) that enforces only certain wallets or user accounts can log events against a given item.
+2.
 3. Store the data in a transparent way for all parties, where no single party has to be the custodian of the data log.
 4. Perform low cost, high volume, and fast transactions.

-Once delivered/completed, the owner of the dataset can call the `toggleActive` contract method - the contract will no longer be able to be updated, but the record will be preserved on the FEVM blockchain and IPFS.

 ### Technologies used